Identity Policies

 Section titled “Attaching to Users”Attach a policy to a user to grant or deny access:

-deployport iam users policies attach -u <username> -p <policy-name>
+deployport iam users policies attach -u <username> -p <policy-name>Example:

 Section titled “Attaching to Roles”You can also attach policies to roles:

-deployport iam roles policies attach -r <role-name> -p <policy-name>
+deployport iam roles policies attach -r <role-name> -p <policy-name>Example:

 Section titled “Policy Best Practices”- Start Restrictive: Begin with minimal permissions and add more as needed